CyberFlameGO/CraftPatch/docs/README.md

 ## 2. Targeting methods

-In this case, we will want to apply the patch to a single method (`checkCode`), the **target method**.
+In this case, we want to apply the patch to a single method (`checkCode`), the **target method**.
 CraftPatch is also capable of transforming all the methods a class contains (this will be explored in the following sections).

 Apart from knowing the target method name, the patch also needs to know about the method params[<sup>1</sup>](#nb1), and there are 3 ways of specifying them: